 These rides are NOT QCW-organized or endorsed rides, the club is in no way responsible for the conduct or outcomes of these rides, or their participants.
 QCW provides this listing simply as an informational service for our members, and the general public.

-These Philadelphia-based training rides available to everyone.
+These Philadelphia-based training rides are available to everyone and anyone.

-A summer schedule is in effect from the first Sunday in April until the last Sunday in October, subject to daylight and weather constraints.
+A summer schedule is in effect from the first Sunday in April until the last Sunday in October, subject to daylight, and weather constraints.

 Recovery Ride: This was a ride that met early Monday Mornings at the Shop, or Italian Fountain (which had been led by Ted Slack and Marianna Williams), the premise being a very easy, one-hour no-drop ride.